YasiruR/go-dep-writer/readme.md

   - If provided, generated table will be appended to the given file.
 If not provided, table will be saved to dependencies.md file in the current working directory.
 - **domains** [optional]
   - To save imports with specific domains.
-Only github.com, go.uber.org, gopkg.in and golang.org are supported (and all enabled by default).
+Input value should be a list separated by commas.
+Currently, only github.com, go.uber.org, gopkg.in and golang.org are supported (and all enabled by default).

 ## Sample Output